Room number: Sylvius buiding 6.4.16b

 Presently I am conducting a five-year research program in which I addresses the role of genome re-arrangements, in the evolution of balanced lethal systems.
 In a balanced lethal system, two forms of a chromosome carry distinct lethal alleles that are reciprocally compensated for by functional genes on the alternate chromosome form (and in effect both are required for survival).
 The apparent inability of natural selection to prevent lethal alleles from attaining a high frequency poses an evolutionary enigma.
 I lead a genomic study of the best-known case of a balanced lethal system (chromosome 1 syndrome observed in Triturus newts) and combine this with theoretical modelling to understand the conditions required for a balanced lethal system to evolve.

-At Naturalis Biodiversity Center we found the prefect model: crested newts (Triturus cristatus superspecies).
-Crested newts have long been employed in evolutionary biology.
+Triturus newts (the marbled and crested newts) have long been studied in evolutionary biology.
 The group is distributed in the Mediterranean region, an area characterized by a turbulent geological and climatological history.
-The crested newt superspecies is composed of several forms which are distinct enough to be deemed species, but similar enough to exclude one another ecologically.
-The ranges of crested newt species are largely parapatric and border each other along narrow contact zones.
-Here, genetic interaction between species occurs.
-The contact zones are dynamic, meaning they shift position over time.
+The genus represents an old and rapid radiation of nine partially cryptic species, distinct enough to be deemed species, but similar enough to exclude one another ecologically.
+Species ranges are largely parapatric and border each other at narrow hybrid zones where interspecific gene flow occurs.
+The hybrid zones are dynamic, meaning they shift position over time.
+Triturus newts represent the most famous example of a balanced lethal system, in which exactly 50% of embryos suffers from a genetically determined lethality.
 Taken together, crested newts are the perfect model system to address my research questions.